Trail Sense

 Magnifying glass/lens

 Using a lens, focus sunlight into a small point on the tinder.
-As the tinder starts to smoke, gently blow into it and move the lens closer to maintain a small point.
+As the tinder starts to smoke, gently blow into it and adjust the lens closer to maintain a small point.
 A magnifying glass, prescription glasses, a Fresnel lens, or even a clear bottle filled with water can work.
 This may take a while, and direct sunlight is required.

 Flint and steel

 Strike a flint rock with a carbon steel tool to create sparks and ignite very dry and delicate tinder.
-Stainless steel - and therefore most pocket knives - will not work.
+Stainless steel-and therefore most pocket knives-will not work.
 If you find yourself here, it may be best to focus on insulation and shelter to stay warm.

 Drills